alexandermirzoyan/triangle-of-knowledge-api/README.md

 Feel free to:
 - 🌟 Star this repository to be notified when we launch.
-- ☕ Dring some coffee.
+- ☕ Drink some coffee.

 ---